How Much Is Earthquake Insurance in California?

 One of the main factors affecting earthquake insurance cost in California is the home’s risk level.
 In general, a home close to an active fault line will cost more to insure than one located farther away.
 As such, earthquake insurance coverage in Alameda has an average cost of $3,233 per year for $500,000 of coverage, while a home in Fair Oaks will cost around $1,230 per year for the same amount of coverage.
 The following table shows the cost per $1,000 of coverage in several California cities.

 The type of coverage a policyholder chooses will also affect the total cost of earthquake insurance in California.
-In general, most homeowners will have dwelling coverage, which will help pay to repair or rebuild the structure of their home (plus any attached structures) following an earthquake.
+In general, policies will have dwelling coverage, which will help pay to repair or rebuild the structure of the home (plus any attached structures) following an earthquake.
 Most policies for homeowners will also offer personal property coverage either as a standard part of the policy or as an optional add-on.
 This coverage will help cover earthquake damage to a policyholder’s belongings.
-Personal property coverage is the main type of coverage offered by a renters earthquake insurance policy—renters don’t need dwelling coverage because they don’t own the property, which means a landlord’s earthquake insurance policy will cover repairs.
+Personal property coverage is the main type of coverage offered by a renters earthquake insurance policy—renters don’t need dwelling coverage because they don’t own the property, which means a landlord’s earthquake insurance policy will cover repairing or rebuilding the structure of the home, but will not cover the renter’s belongings inside the home.

 In addition, homeowners and renters earthquake insurance policies usually offer some loss of use coverage.
 This is designed to cover additional living expenses the policyholder is faced with if they are required to temporarily relocate while repairs are made to their home as part of an earthquake insurance claim.
 Other types of coverage might include building code upgrades (covers the cost to rebuild the home to current building codes) and breakables (covers the cost to repair or replace breakables such as china, crystal, and glassware).